 Imbalances in vaginal flora can be caused by a variety of factors, including excessive washing and sudden hormonal changes caused by menopause, pregnancy, or contraceptives.13 Antibiotics, like those used to combat UTIs, can also cause a reduction in vaginal flora, and even after stopping antibiotic use, your body may fail to replenish good bacteria, potentially leading to recurrent urinary tract infections.14

 Research on probiotics and urinary tract infections is ongoing and evolving.
 Some studies have found that replenishing naturally occurring bacteria within the vagina may help to limit urinary tract infections, especially recurrent infections.
 In one study, ten women who took oral doses of Lactobacillus rhamnosus and Lactobacillus fermentum saw significant results regarding the prevention and treatment urinary tract infections.15 In another study, women with urinary tract infections were given a mix of compounds that included Lactobacillus plantarum and Lactobacillus paracasei.
 The results showed a decrease in bacterial load and significant improvements in symptoms.16

 Pee Often and When You Need To

 The easiest way to avoid UTIs is to pee when you need to.
 Urinating often and when the urge arises keeps harmful bacteria from growing within your urinary tract.
-Holding your pee for long periods of time essentially gives bacteria more urine to feed on and more time to grow and spread within your system, eventually leading to a full-blown infection.
+Holding your pee for long periods of time essentially gives bacteria more urine to feed on and more time to grow and spread within your system, eventually leading to an infection.
 It’s also recommended to pee immediately following sex to flush out bacteria that may have entered your urethra.4

 Drink Plenty of Fluids